ITEM 1. COVER PAGE

 - Growth Capital QP Diversified Fund, L.P.

 Growth Capital 2019, L.P.
-(Growth Capital 2019) was formed in July 2019 as a private equity fund of funds.
+(Growth Capital 2019) was formed in July 2019 as a private equity fund of funds and closed on January 5, 2021.
 Growth Capital 2019 GP, LLC is the general partner of Growth Capital 2019, and RGT serves as its Investment Manager.
-It is anticipated that Growth Capital 2019 will invest in underlying funds that may pursue strategies such as buyout, growth equity, venture capital, distressed, credit/debt, loans, real estate, energy, tangible/real assets and various other strategies.
-Growth Capital 2019 may invest in underlying funds domiciled outside of the United States or underlying funds with investments located outside the United States and may invest or participate in secondary transactions, secondary funds, tertiary funds and make co-investments in portfolio companies (directly or indirectly) alongside underlying managers or other private equity sponsors.
-Growth Capital 2019 is currently only available to qualified purchasers.
+Growth Capital 2019 has invested or will invest in underlying funds that may pursue strategies such as buyout, growth equity, venture capital, distressed, credit/debt, loans, real estate, energy, tangible/real assets and various other strategies.
+Growth Capital 2019 has invested and may additionally invest in underlying funds domiciled outside of the United States or underlying funds with investments located outside the United States and may invest or participate in secondary transactions, secondary funds, tertiary funds and make co-investments in portfolio companies (directly or indirectly) alongside underlying managers or other private equity sponsors.

 RGT’s comprehensive approach to wealth management includes personal financial planning and family office services tailored to the needs of the individual client.
 We focus on strategy and implementation of each client’s individualized plan.
 Our team of specialists provides services (with some services coordinated with other unaffiliated service providers) in the following areas: